 If You Have Kids, are You Comfortable with the Idea of Homeschooling and Being Your Child’s Teacher?

 Whether you call it homeschooling, roadschooling, unschooling, etc., you will be taking on your kids education 100% once you become a full-time RVing family.
 How do you feel about that?
 How do your kids feel about that?
 Prior to our family getting on the road, we were already homeschooling in Chicago, so we had a good idea of what works for our kids, but even with two years of homeschooling under our belts, the transition to roadschooling was a big one.
-We have a few roadschool articles you might find helpful, and we’ll have a video on the subject out in the near future.
+We have a few roadschool articles you might find helpful, and remember to check your state laws too. just There is no one right way to do this, find what works for your family and don’t worry about everyone else.

 Do You Have a Health Condition that Would be Difficult to Manage on the Road?